 \textbf{Organization} The remainder of the paper is organized as follows.
 Section~\ref{sec: background} reviews the definition of $\epsilon$-differential privacy and key properties.
 We also introduce the structure and statistics of a typical particle filtering method (not specific to the privatized data setting).
-Section~\ref{sec: particle filters for DP} first introduces the difference of our algorithm from a typical particle filtering scheme.
+Section~\ref{sec: particle filters for DP} first introduces the difference between our algorithm and a typical particle filtering scheme.
 Section~\ref{subsec: algorithm} presents our main algorithm along with its assumptions and designs.
-In Section~\ref{subsec: consistency} and Section~\ref{subsec: clt}, we prove our estimator has strong consistency and derive its asymptotic variance.
-In Section~\ref{sec: simulation}, we compare our method to the DP-DA-MCMC and DP-Reject-ABC in various simulation studies.
+In Section~\ref{subsec: consistency} and Section~\ref{subsec: clt}, we prove our estimator has strong consistency and asymptotic normality. {In Section~\ref{subsec: mcse and asymptotic ci} and Section~\ref{subsec: evidence}, we derive its asymptotic confidence interval for the true parameter and marginal likelihood of the sensitive data.} In Section~\ref{sec: simulation}, we compare our method to the DP-DA-MCMC and DP-Reject-ABC in various simulation studies.
 In Section~\ref{sec: data analysis}, we analyze the model parameters by applying our algorithm to a logistic regression via objective perturbation on the 2021 Canadian census dataset.
 Section~\ref{sec: conclusions} discusses the implications and limitations of our work.
-Proof, technical details and additional results are deferred to appendices.
-The source codes used to implement the simulation study and data analysis are available at \url{https://github.com/psanghi04/DP-PF}.
+Proof, technical details, and additional results are deferred to the appendices.
+The source code used to implement the simulation study and data analysis is available at \url{https://github.com/psanghi04/DP-PF}.

 \textbf{Related Work} Common strategies for statistical inference on privatized data can roughly be categorized into two major perspectives: asymptotic frequentist and Bayesian.
 The first employs traditional statistical asymptotics to approximate the sampling distribution of differentially private statistics, arguing that the privacy noise is negligible compared to sampling errors in large samples.
 However, these approximations can fall short in finite samples and require specific methods to account for privacy effects (\citealp{smith2011}; \citealp{cai2021cost}; \citealp{wang2018statistical}) and are tailored to specific privacy mechanisms (\citealp{gaboardi2016differentially}; \citealp{gaboardi2017local}).